M.A. MBACP (Accred), Couples & Individual Counselling

-Highly qualified and experienced counsellor/psychotherapist with 15 years practice in the mental health sector.
-I work with individuals and couples who need support for issues such as anxiety, panic attacks, depression, relationship affairs, family issues and a wide range of other life challenges.
+Highly qualified and experienced counsellor/psychotherapist with 17 years practice in the mental health sector.
+I work with individuals and couples who need support for issues such as anxiety, panic attacks, depression, relationship problems, family issues and a wide range of other life challenges.
+I provide online counselling as well as face to face.
 For a full list of the areas I cover, please see the list of issues further down the page.

 My style of working is adapted to the specific needs of my clients.
 I endeavour to provide a safe, supportive and non-judgemental environment.
 Either as a couple or individual, together we would explore your experiences and feelings, concentrating on what you consider most important.
 Integrative therapy is designed to have a flexible approach which enables the counsellor to closely follow your unique way of experiencing the world and adapt to the different types of issues you bring to counselling.